banzi101/stocks/README.md

 ## Notes / Questions

 - You are **encouraged to use AI tools** to help you complete this.
-- In your README, you can add information about your project if you want to share with us. (e.g. explain assumptions / decisions, discuss challenges)
+- In your `INFO.md` file, you can add information about your project if you want to share with us. (e.g. explain assumptions / decisions, discuss challenges)
 - You must commit progressively to your GitHub so we can see how you are progressing.
     - Please name your commits appropriately.
     - You don’t need to use branches for this project.